oa-333/elog/README.md

 - Optimized logging macros
     - If log level does not enable, then no argument evaluation takes place
     - With normal logging macros, only partial message formatting takes place on caller's side
+- Structured Logging
+    - With configurable log line format, structured logging is supported (e.g. JSON or any user-defined format)
 - Binary logging macros
     - Allow performing entire formatting on logging end (fmtlib-style only)
     - Significant impact when complex formatting is used